Fattijenishbek/Tour_Guide_App/README.md

 ![Alt Text](https://github.com/MIA1kl/Tour-Guide-App/blob/master/ezgif.com-gif-maker%20(1).gif?raw=true)

-In this app I used MVVM architecture with viewBuindings and Glide.
+In this app we used MVVM architecture with viewBuindings and Glide.
 Also for changing fragments by scrolling right and left I used tabLayout.